National Standards Adopted by Reference for Sources of Radionuclide Emissions Rule Revision

 What's Happening?

-The Department of Health (department) adopted proposed changes to WAC 246-247-035 - National standards adopted by reference for sources of radionuclide emissions.
-The adopted changes will update the publication date of the federal rules adopted by reference under 40 C.F.R.
-Part 61 from 2024 to the most recently adopted 2025 version.
-The adopted amendment makes no changes to any requirements previously adopted but is required for the department to receive full delegation of the Radionuclide Air Emissions Program from the U.S. Environmental Protection Agency (EPA).
+The Department of Health (department) filed proposed changes to WAC 246-247-035 - National standards adopted by reference for sources of radionuclide emissions.
+The proposed changes will update the publication date of the federal rules adopted by reference under 40 C.F.R.
+Part 61 from 2025 to the most recently adopted 2026 version.
+The proposed amendment makes no changes to any requirements previously adopted but is required for the department to receive full delegation of the Radionuclide Air Emissions Program from the U.S. Environmental Protection Agency (EPA).

 Why?